 Eight years and three albums later, 2003's Keep it Together has more of a band feel, but isn't honestly any better than Parachute.
 The title of Red Oyster Cult made me smile, but has no obvious references to the band in question, either musically or lyrically.
-Ron Aniello plays Mellotron this time round, with near-inaudible flutes but perfectly audible strings on the title track and string and flute parts on the bonus track, Two At A Time.
+Ron Aniello plays Mellotron this time round, with near-inaudible flutes but perfectly audible strings on the title track and string and flute parts on the bonus track, Two At A Time, complete with 'tape choke' at the end.
 Nice, but inessential.
 The albums themselves are pretty inessential, too, unless bland US indie happens to be your thang.
 Not much tape-replay work, either, so nothing to get excited about here.
 Move along.

 See: Samples etc.

 Not Feeling it